CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/ex5-task3-01.png)

-3. From the left navigation pane, under the **Settings** section, select **Micrososft Defender for Cloud**.
+3. From the left navigation pane, under the **Settings** section, select **Microsoft Defender for Cloud**.
 Click on the recommendation **Log Analytics agent should be installed on the virtual machine scale sets**.

    ![](./media/ex5-task3-02.png)